mr-bt/manager.README/README.md

 Remember, this README is not a substitute for personal interaction and mutual understanding.
 It's a starting point for our professional relationship, and I look forward to learning and growing with you.

+## About Me

+Hello, I'm Bruno.
+I was born in Porto, Portugal, in 1983 and have since lived in Lisbon and London.
+I'm a father to a wonderful baby boy and a partner to an amazing woman.

+Outside of work, my interests are diverse:

+- Travelling and exploring new cultures
+- Enjoying good cuisine
+- Meeting people
+- Watching TV series & films (especially docuseries)
+- Reading technical, business, economics, and leadership books/news/articles/posts
+- Cars (especially fast ones!)
+- Sports, including tennis and F1
+- Football (I'm an FCP and Chelsea FC fan)
+- Taking long walks
+- Spending quality time with my family and friends

+I'm known for being curious, forthright, trustworthy, pragmatic, a doer, "the coach", helpful, strategic, hard-working, and caring.
+I'm always eager to learn and grow, both personally and professionally.

 ## Motivations behind this document

 Having been inspired by several documents/posts on the importance of a Manager's README, I've decided to kick things off on Github with my own edition.
 Few reasons for this document to exist: